far2asian/boinctui-extended/README.md

 All of these options are in the menus (M key or F9) and are self-explanatory.

-## Hot key operation
+## Useful hot keys
 - M/F9 - Open menus
 - N - Show next host in the list
 - C - Configure host list
 - V - View statistics
-- Arrow keys - Navigate task list and menus
+- Arrow keys - Navigate task list and menus (mouse also supported!)
 - S - Suspend selected task
 - R - Resume (or queue) selected task
 - A - Abort selected task (requires confirmation)